-The Planning Acts give Planning Authorities discretionary powers in relation to Planning Enforcement.
-In Scottish Borders the majority of powers conferred to the Planning Authority have been delegated to the Head of Planning and Regulatory Services, who in turn has authorised his officers to act on his behalf The integrity of the Development Management process depends on the Planning Authority's readiness to take effective enforcement action when it is considered necessary to so do.
+The Planning Acts give the Council discretionary powers in relation to Planning Enforcement.
+In Scottish Borders the majority of powers conferred to the Council have been delegated to the Chief Planning and Housing Officer, who in turn has authorised his officers to act on his behalf.
+The integrity of the Development Management process depends on the Council's readiness to take effective enforcement action when it is considered necessary and expedient to do so.
 It will not always be necessary or appropriate to pursue formal enforcement action, however, it is important that potential breaches are investigated and that explanations are available as to why action is, or is not taken.
-Public confidence in the Development Management process is quickly undermined if unauthorised development, which is unacceptable on planning merits, is allowed to proceed without any apparent attempt from the Planning Authority to intervene.
+Public confidence in the Development Management process is quickly undermined if unauthorised development, which is unacceptable on planning merits, is allowed to proceed without any apparent attempt from the Council to intervene.

 The Building (Scotland) Act 2003 gives the Council discretionary powers in relation to Building Standards Enforcement.
-In Scottish Borders the majority of powers conferred to the Council have been delegated to the Head of Planning and Regulatory Services, who in turn has authorised his officers to act on his behalf.
+In Scottish Borders the majority of powers conferred to the Council have been delegated to the Chief Planning Officer, who in turn has authorised his officers to act on his behalf.
 The integrity of the building standards process depends on the Council's readiness to take effective enforcement action when it is considered necessary to so do.
-It will not always be necessary or appropriate to pursue formal enforcement action, however, it is important those potential offences are investigated and that explanations are available as to why action is, or is not taken.
+However, it is important that those potential offences are investigated and that explanations are available as to why action is, or is not taken.
 Public confidence in the Building Standards process is quickly undermined if unauthorised development, which is unacceptable in terms of the building regulations, is allowed to proceed without any apparent attempt from the Council to intervene.